 Keep reading to learn more about TNBC, including who it affects and the outcome for people with this condition.

-Overall, breast cancer is reasonably common.
-Research suggests that there are more than
+Overall, breast cancer is quite common.
+Estimates suggest that in 2023, there will be around

 The National Cancer Institute’s (NCI’s) Surveillance, Epidemiology, and End Results (SEER) Program shows that TNBC affects